jenwachter/php-rsync/README.md

 # PHP Rsync

 A simple rsync library for PHP, able to perform local, remote, and [Akamai NetStorage](https://techdocs.akamai.com/netstorage/docs/use-rsync) syncs.
+Note that this library is not all-inclusive of everything that can be done with the rsync command.

 * [Requirements](#requirements)
 * [Installation](#installation)